vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - _*Each individual simulation can be configured to start at a different static time._
 - _**You can create an individual simulation each month or set up 12 individual simulations at once._

+**My advice**: Consider creating **individual monthly simulations** _(e.g., 2 global payloads and 1 tenant payload as the interval)_ and plan a yearly schedule that varies the **simulation dates and times** each month to keep users engaged and reduce predictability.
+Keep in mind that **all target users** will receive the **same payload**.
+However, using individual monthly simulations gives you **greater control and flexibility** over content, timing, and targeting throughout the year.

 ## The basic elements of a simulation are:
 - Select a ***Social Engineering Technique***, such as credential harvesting